-The Game Officials on the ice will respond appropriately if a player on the ice is not wearing their protection equipment in accordance with the rules (e.g., visor pushed up, face protection not properly attached, removed ear-protection, etc.).
+The On-ice officials will respond appropriately if a player on the ice is not wearing their protection equipment in accordance with the rules (e.g., visor pushed up, face protection not properly attached, removed ear-protection, etc.).

-The Game Officials on the ice will respond appropriately when a Player who is required to wear a mouthguard is obviously not wearing it while on the ice.
+The On-ice officials will respond appropriately when a Player who is required to wear a mouthguard is obviously not wearing it while on the ice.
 The Game Officials will then take the offending Player to the appropriate Player's Bench and issue a warning to the Team through the Coach.
 The Game Officials shall also inform the other Team and warn them as well.